 Does Medicare Cover Your Spouse?

-Does Medicare Cover Your Spouse?
+Did you know that your husband, wife, or other family members aren’t covered under your Medicare plan?
 Although group insurance policies through your employer typically offer options for family coverage, you may be wondering whether Medicare offers spousal coverage.
 While managing a policy may be easier when everyone in the family can be included in one policy, Medicare coverage is individual coverage.
 If you and your spouse both qualify for Medicare, you would need to enroll as an individual.

 When it comes to spousal coverage, Medicare insurance plans only cover the individual listed on the plan.
 This means that you are not able to share benefits with your spouse, other family members or anyone who is not on the plan.
 Each plan is designed for individual coverage.
 If your spouse would like to take part in Medicare, they will need to meet the eligibility requirements on their own and obtain an individual plan.